tuokri/uscript-msgbuf/README.md

 # uscript-msgbuf

 Lightweight messaging protocol code generator for UnrealScript and C++.
+Think Protobuf, but specialized for a single application domain.
 The project goal is to generate bandwidth-optimized message handling code, where the messages take as few bytes as possible.
+Network packets are built to fit in 255 bytes, which is the limit imposed by UnrealScript's `TcpLink` class, specifically the `SendBinary` function.

+## Building

-## Dependencies
+### Dependencies

 - [Inja](https://github.com/pantor/inja)
 - [Boost (Program Options, Filesystem)](https://www.boost.org/)